lcvriend/humannotator/README.md

 > arguments
 > ---------
-> tasks : *task, list of task or DataFrame, default None*
+> tasks : *Task, list of Task objects, Tasks, Annotations or DataFrame*
 >
 >     Annotation task(s).
 >     If passed a DataFrame, then the tasks will be inferred from it.